Telofy/precise-altruism/README.md

 ## Setup

+On Ubuntu, the following seems to be necessary:

+    sudo aptitude remove python3-numpy  # Just to be sure sudo pip3 install numpy

-Just execute the following commands and hope for the best.
+Then just execute the following commands and hope for the best.

     python3 bootstrap.py
     bin/buildout